splunk/kafka-connect-splunk/README.md

 1. Clone the repo from https://github.com/splunk/kafka-connect-splunk
 2. Verify that Java8 JRE or JDK is installed.
+3. Verify that maven is installed.
-3. Run `mvn package`.
+4. Run `mvn package`.
 This will build the jar in the /target directory.
 The name will be `splunk-kafka-connect-[VERSION].jar`.

 ## Quick Start